soil-on-web/abandoned-webs/README.md

 ### For dissemination teams/web publishers

-- Use a subdomain of an established organisation (prevents hijacking of the domain at domain expiration, indicates ownership), else pre-pay the domain ownership (not the hosting) for at least the upcoming 10 years
+- Use a subdomain of an established organisation (prevents hijacking of the domain at domain expiration, indicates ownership), else pre-pay the domain ownership (not the hosting) for at least the upcoming 10 years.
-- Use a persistent identifier framework, such as DOI, W3ID as identifiers for your resources
+- Use a persistent identifier framework, such as [DOI](https://doi.org) as identifiers for your resources (At website cancelation/move, the DOI can be rerouted to the new location).
-- Set up [rewrite rules](https://en.wikipedia.org/wiki/Rewrite_engine) at website cancelation
+- Set up [rewrite rules](https://en.wikipedia.org/wiki/Rewrite_engine) at website cancelation.
-- Use minimal technology, yes: `html`; no: ~~wordpress, drupal, liferay, databases~~. we love [Static Site Generators](https://about.gitlab.com/blog/2022/04/18/comparing-static-site-generators/), especially [quarto](https://quarto.org)
+- Use minimal technology, yes: `html`; no: ~~wordpress, drupal, liferay, databases~~.
+Consider to use [Static Site Generators](https://about.gitlab.com/blog/2022/04/18/comparing-static-site-generators/).
-- Keep website content minimal, set up a [one page website](https://www.web.com/blog/one-page-vs-multi-page-website/), from there link to external (persistent) resources
+- Keep website content minimal, set up a [one page website](https://www.web.com/blog/one-page-vs-multi-page-website/), from there link to external (persistent) resources.

 ### For report writers

 Another reason why links on reports end up broken is because report writers often just copy a url from the browser bar and paste it in a report.
 As a report writer, when selecting a relevant url to use in your report:

 - Assess the likelyhood of persistence of the resource (if unsure, contact the authors), else consider to not include a direct link in the report.
-For example, do not link to a project website, but link to a registry where the project is described (for example [cordis](https://cordis.europa.eu))
+For example, do not link to a project website, but link to a registry where the project is described (for example [cordis](https://cordis.europa.eu)).
-- Verify if the url has a DOI, handle.net, w3id.org identifier attached, if so use that identifier.
+- Verify if the resource has a DOI, handle.net, w3id.org identifier attached, if so use that identifier.
 - Remove all sorts of parameters at the end of the url.
 However before removing them, verify the url is still operational (and points to the relevant content).
-Try splitting the url at `#`, `?` or '/'.
+Try splitting the url at `#`, `?` or `/`.
 - In the source of the website (view source/inspect), look for the `<link rel="canonical" href="http://example.com"/>` element in `<head>`, and use the value from `href`, this is the [canonical url](https://en.wikipedia.org/wiki/Canonical_link_element), used for example by search engines.